cfpb/design-manual/guides/accessible-interfaces.md

 - For audio-only content, provide a transcript of both spoken words and descriptions of other sounds.
 - For video-only content, provide an audio track or transcript that describes the video.
-- Combined audio and video content should accommodate alternatives for both; ie closed captioning or sign interpretation for audio, and an audio track or a screenplay-like document that transcribes dialog and descriptions of sounds and action for video.
+- Combined audio and video content should accommodate alternatives for both (e.g., closed captioning or sign interpretation for audio, and an audio track or a screenplay-like document that transcribes dialog and descriptions of sounds and action for video).

 ##### Live content

-- Ideally closed captioning or sign interpretation should always be available, but in some cases providing the prepared remarks or script alongside the audio/video may suffice.
+- Closed captioning or sign language interpretation should always be available, but in some cases providing the prepared remarks or script alongside the audio/video may suffice.

 </div>